acbsp/bonafide.guru/en/contents.rst

 Prabhupada founder, developed and registered, on July 13 1966, the International Society of Krishna Consciousness (ISKCON) which has no analogues and will never have for thousands of **kali-yugas** or 8.640.000.000 terrestrial years.
-Before Srila Prabhupada left this world on November 14 1977 ISKCON Society has grown into Worldwide confederacy consisting of more than one hundred *ashrams*, schools, temples, institutes and agricultural communes.
+Before |SP| left this world on November 14 1977 ISKCON Society has grown into Worldwide confederacy consisting of more than one hundred *ashrams*, schools, temples, institutes and agricultural communes.

-Already before His departure to America, living in a very plain way in the historical medieval temple Radha-Damodar, Srila Prabhupada began to work on His masterpiece - a multivolume translation and commentary to "Śrīmad Bhāgavatam" ("Bhagavata-purana"), the classical philosophical scripture on Sanskrit, which consists of eighteen thousand verses.
+Already before His departure to America, living in a very plain way in the historical medieval temple Radha-Damodar, |SP| began to work on His masterpiece - a multivolume translation and commentary to "Śrīmad Bhāgavatam" ("Bhagavata-purana"), the classical philosophical scripture on Sanskrit, which consists of eighteen thousand verses.